gcc4p/melo-n/README.md

 **melo-n(ovate): {project description}**

-_novate (third-person singular simple present: novates, present participle: novating, simple past and past participle: novated): To replace something with something new_
+_novate: To replace something with something new_